gjtorikian/panino-docs/README.md

 # Installation

 You'll need `node.js` and `npm` installed.
-Then, you can can choose to install Panino globally:
+Then, you can choose to install Panino globally:

     npm install -g panino